 The average TestoRush review has it rated at just 2.7 stars from user reviews we found around the web.

 $89.95 from their official website, after a 1-month free-trial period.

 - Serves as an excellent lesson in what to avoid

 - Proprietary blend

 - Terrible ingredient selection

 - Official site reads like a “Nigerian Prince” email-scam

 Whatever it is you want out of a testosterone booster, it isn’t to be found in TestoRush RX.
 There’s almost nothing to like about this blend, and almost no information available from the company to answer the many questions that their label creates.
 They do not even show any official images of their label, for that matter.
 That information has to be trawled for on other websites, because they don’t share it.
 How do you get any sketchier than that?
-There is no reason to deal with a disreputable company like the makers of TestoRush RX, not when you could buy from the respected manufacturer behind our
+The main takeaway of our TestoRush review is that there is no reason to deal with a disreputable company like the makers of TestoRush RX, not when you could buy from the respected manufacturer behind our